-

 1. APPEAL MECHANISMS

-7.1 Upon receipt of the written notification of the banding outcome from the Senior HR Manager, the employee has, if they so wish, 10 working days within which to lodge a written appeal to the Senior HR Manager.
-The written appeal must detail the basis upon which the appeal is being lodged.
-The appeal is required to be validated by the relevant line manager.
+7.1 Upon receipt of the written notification of the banding outcome from the Head of Workforce Resourcing and Relations, the employee has, if they so wish, 3 months within which to lodge a written appeal to the Head of Workforce Resourcing and Relations.
+The written appeal must detail the basis upon which the appeal is being lodged and should not contain any new information.
+The appeal panel would expect to see the same job description, along with points of clarity or highlight areas the post holder / manager believes have been overlooked by the original matching panel.
+The appeal is required to be validated by the relevant line manager, as they will be required to provide confirmation on the accuracy of the appeal submission.

-7.2 When an appeal is received, it should be considered by a panel whose membership includes appropriately trained management and trade union / professional organisation representatives with the majority of it’s members different from the previous panel.
-This new panel will have access to all relevant papers and may obtain any additional information it feels necessary to come to a decision.
-The line manager will be required to provide confirmation on the accuracy of the appeal submission.
-The review panel should normally conduct its evaluation of the post within 20 working days of receipt of the appeal.
+7.2 When an appeal is received either from the line manager or employee, it should be considered by a panel whose membership includes appropriately trained management and trade union / professional organisation representatives with the majority of its members different from the previous panel and consistency panel (as described in the paragraph below).
+This appeal panel will have access to all relevant papers and may obtain any additional information it feels necessary to come to a decision, the appeal panel will also determine the relevance of the information submitted and provide a rationale if information is not considered.
+The review panel should normally conduct its evaluation of the post within one month of receipt of the appeal, notwithstanding the availability of job evaluators.

 8. GENERAL PRINCIPLES